Skip to main content

 Read-onlyIdempotent

-Retrieve historical candlestick data for a security over a specified date range, with customizable period and trade sessions.
+Retrieve historical candlestick data for a security over a specified date range, with period options from 1 minute to yearly.
+Supports forward adjustment for splits/dividends and trade session selection.

 Instructions